 The File Access XModule is a native app for Windows, Mac and Linux.
 It adds direct file access to the RPA Core, so you can read/write macros, test suites and CSV files directly from the hard drive.
 Once installed you can change the file storage mode to hard drive storage mode, and this means:

 Having the files directly on the hard drive makes many tasks easier, for example you can easily check-in/check-out macro files with source control.
 The same is true for data-driven testing with CSV files as input.

 UI.Vision RPA has two kind of storage modes for macros and data:

 Inside the web browser using HTML5 local storage.
 This is the default mode of the RPA Core, as it is the only way browser extensions can store information

 Directly on the hard drive.
 This method feels much more natural and convenient.
 It requires the FileAccess XModule to be installed.
 When the hard-drive storage mode is active, you will notice the hard drive icon on every UI.Vision RPA Tab that read and writes information directly to the disk.
 In hard-drive mode csvRead and csvSave read and save directly to files, instead of using the browser local storage.

 The hard drive storage option is great for team collaboration.
 It works with all source code control system e. g.
 Git (GitHub) or Perforce.
 This allows all team members to easily share and version control macros (test cases), images and CSV files.
-And in harddrive mode you can have multiple instances of Chrome and Firefox share the same macros.
+And in harddrive mode you can have multiple instances of Chrome, Edge and Firefox share the same macros.

 After installing the FileAccess XModule don't be surprised that there are no macros in the hard drive list view yet.
 You first need to export your current macros from inside the browser to the hard drive.